asyakap/portfolio/readme.md

 ## Description

-_Portfolio page containing ==all of the web pages== I created during the first week of studies at Epicodus._
+_Portfolio page containing <mark>ll of the web pages</mark> I created during the first week of studies at Epicodus._

 ## Setup/Installation Requirements